shakeel-faiz/FF/04Apr-15/ogg.md

 MP3 is widely used for audio with balanced quality and file size through lossy compression.
 OGG, a multimedia container, supports both lossy (Vorbis) and lossless (FLAC) compression, offering flexibility and open-source benefits for multimedia applications.

+## What is OGG Vorbis format?

+The OGG Vorbis format refers to audio files encoded using the Vorbis codec within an OGG container.
+Vorbis is a high-quality, open-source audio compression codec developed by the Xiph.Org Foundation.
+It is designed to efficiently compress audio data while maintaining good sound quality, making it suitable for a wide range of applications from music streaming to game audio.
+The OGG container format, on the other hand, allows for multiplexing various types of multimedia data, including audio encoded with Vorbis, making it a versatile choice for multimedia content delivery and storage.

+## Overview of OGG Format

+- OGG is a free and open container format primarily for audio files (.ogg).
+- It uses the Vorbis codec for high-quality audio compression.
+- Supports audio, video, text, and metadata, making it versatile.
+- Maintained by the Xiph.Org Foundation, promoting open standards.
+- Efficient for streaming and playback with smaller file sizes.
+- Widely compatible with software and media players.
+- Preferred for multimedia creation, distribution, and playback due to its technical excellence and openness.